-Indian court grants bail to Bollywood superstar Salman Khan
+Fans dance as India court grants bail to Bollywood superstar

-NEW DELHI (AP) — A court on Saturday granted bail to Bollywood superstar Salman Khan, who is appealing his conviction on charges of poaching rare deer in a wildlife preserve two decades ago.
+NEW DELHI (AP) — A court on Saturday granted bail to Bollywood superstar Salman Khan while he appeals his conviction on charges of poaching rare deer in a wildlife preserve two decades ago, a welcome development for thousands of fans who greeted their hero with songs and firecrackers.

-Khan was sentenced Thursday to five years in prison on the charges and was immediately sent to jail.
-Judge Ravindra Kumar Joshi ordered him to sign a surety bond of 50,000 rupees ($770) on Saturday before he could be set free in Jodhpur, a town in western India.
+Khan was convicted Thursday and sentenced to five years in prison and was immediately sent to jail.
+On Saturday, Judge Ravindra Kumar Joshi ordered him to sign a surety bond of 50,000 rupees ($770) before he was set free from the jail in Jodhpur, a town in western India.

-Khan’s overjoyed fans danced outside the courtroom and chanted “We love you, Salman.”
+Hundreds of Khan’s overjoyed fans danced outside the courtroom and chanted “We love you, Salman.”
 His sisters, Alvira and Arpita, were present during the hearing.

+Carrying big garlanded posters of Khan, the fans set off firecrackers and sang songs from his Bollywood movies as some of them chased his car heading to the airport.

 Most Read Nation & World Stories